Best Open-Source B2B eCommerce Platforms

 Downsides of WP ecommerce

-CubeCart is a feature rich open source ecommerce software that has a decent developer community.
+CubeCart is an open source ecommerce software that has a decent developer community.

 Benefits of CubeCart